bcalab631/vault/review.md

 I completed the Pluralsight courses "Docker Deep Dive" and "Docker and Kubernetes: The Big Picture" to improve my knowledge of containerization and orchestration.
 This knowledge has improved my ability to contribute to the Openshift integration with Hashicorp Vault.

+Recognition for Team Impact: Seongyong Kim and Nathan Poorman sent me two eCards to recognize my remarkable work and positive role in the team.
+These awards reflect the importance of my efforts, teamwork, and commitment to advancing team objectives.

+6. Others:

+Git Commits: Made sure to maintain a strict development process by committing at least 15 Git files every month.

+Adherence to Return-to-Office (RTO) Policy: Fulfilled the organization's RTO mandate to work from the office three days a week. demonstrated commitment, accountability, and dedication to teamwork and company policies.

 Summary of Key Accomplishments (Midyear):

 Secrets Management Leadership: Led the integration of the ETS application and OpenShift platform with HashiCorp Vault by completing successful proof-of-concepts (POCs).
 Designed secure, fault-tolerant solutions using Vault Proxy and Vault Agent Injector, enabling automated and resilient secrets handling in production-like environments.